5 40 In Percentage

 Q2: What if the resulting decimal has many digits after the decimal point?

 A2: You can round the decimal to a desired level of precision.
-For example, if the decimal is 0.1256, you might round it to 0.126 or 0.13, depending on the required accuracy.
+Here's one way to look at it: if the decimal is 0.Which means 1256, you might round it to 0.
+126 or 0.13, depending on the required accuracy.

 Q3: What if the fraction is an improper fraction (numerator is larger than the denominator)?